 Spanish Renaissance Revival

 Tucked away in North Omaha’s Florence neighborhood is a fine residential example of the Spanish Renaissance Revival Style that was all the rage across the U.S. in the 1920s.
 The style includes curvy gables, small niches around the buildings, tile roofs, and decorative carvings and moldings.
 Houses are generally stucco-walled with tile roofs.
-The home near N. 37th and State streets shows many of these characteristics on the exterior.
+The Fred M. Crane House at 6141 Florence Boulevard has a Spanish Colonial design that is distinct in the community.
 There are other fine examples scattered across North Omaha, including the Minne Lusa neighborhood and others.

 Period Revival Styles